Department of Psychology

 Advising is a Team Effort

-For our pre-registration time, it will be your responsibility to schedule a time for us to meet by following the instructions for "How to Make an Appointment to Meet with your Advisor using the University Calendaring System" on Zimbra.
+For our pre-registration time, it will be your responsibility to schedule a time for us to meet by following the instructions for "How to Make an Appointment to Meet with your Advisor using the University Calendaring System" using Google Calendar.
 We will need to meet each semester to discuss the next semester's classes and to remove the "Advisor Encumberance" or advisor hold so you can register on your assigned date and time.
 My office is in Waggoner Hall #154.

 It is crucial we begin pre-registration advising well in advance of the actual registration dates.
 Please do stop by your first few days on campus.
 I am looking forward to meeting you and working with you towards your future goal of graduation.